commercetools/commercetools-postman-collection/GettingStarted.md

 An environment is a set of variables that you can use in your Postman queries.
 It can be generated and downloaded from the Merchant Center using the API Client to match your project:

 1. Create an API client following the instructions provided in [Create an API Client](https://docs.commercetools.com/merchant-center/api-clients#create-an-api-client) in the Merchant Center documentation.
-1. After clicking **Create API Client**, scroll down to the credential downloads section.
+1. After clicking **Create API Client**, scroll down to the bottom.
 1. Choose **Postman** from the dropdown menu.
 1. Click the **Download** icon.